slowshutter/mcn-2020-git-haiku/index.md

-Must springtime fade?
+Under cherry-trees
-How swift it is
+thoughts come - and there is loneliness;
-Lilies on the rocks
+the autumn dusk is here.